williamlamjy/mTracker/docs/UserGuide.md

 ### *2.1.4 Adding a new `forex`*
-Bilateral currency pairs, known as forex pairs, are traded in the currency market and mTracker provides the ability to add forex pairs to its watchlist too.
+Bilateral currency pairs, known as forex pairs, are traded in the currency market and mTracker provides the ability to add forex pairs to its watchlist.
 After keying in `forex` as the type of instrument, mTracker prompts for the following parameters:
 * `Name` Name of forex.
 Empty name is not allowed and forex pairs' names should be